mesosphere-backup/dcos-vagrant/docs/configure.md

 - Mesos reserves half or 1 GB of each machine's memory for overhead (whichever is least)

-For example, `m1` has 3328 MB memory by default.
+For example, `a1` has 6144 MB memory by default.
 Some of that memory will be taken by OS and DC/OS component processes (~ MB).
-1 GB will be reserved by Mesos as overhead.
+1 GB will be reserved by Mesos as overhead (unless `memory-reserved` is specified).
 The rest will be offered to Mesos frameworks for launching tasks (~ MB).

 **IMPORTANT**: Make sure your local machine has enough memory to launch all your desired VMs, otherwise your machine may lock up as all the memory is consumed.